Sertraline

 PMDD - continuous regimen of 50 mg once daily during the menstrual cycle[7].

-What do you do if you think you’ve taken too much sertraline?
+What to do if you take too much sertraline?

 If you suspect an overdose of sertraline, seek immediate medical attention[8].
 Symptoms of overdose can include drowsiness, nausea, vomiting, increased heart rate, tremor, agitation, hallucinations, and persistent headache[8].
 The amount of sertraline to cause an overdose varies depending on the person.
 Severe overdose rarely results in serotonin syndrome[18].